Situation in Ukraine

 Click here for an overview of the latest reports, articles and interviews on this issue on our website:

-Foreign Minister Steinmeier on the release of the OSCE observers
+Foreign Minister Steinmeier on the election of the new Prime Minister of Ukraine

 The Transdniestria conflict: Concentrated efforts to restart negotiations

 Foreign Minister Steinmeier: We need Russia to overcome the major crises